 Tungsten Carbide nozzles are very popular in today’s abrasive blasting marketing.
 These nozzles are much harder than the traditional ceramic nozzles and are a great choice for harder cutting and more aggressive abrasives like coal slag or other mineral abrasives.

 Boron-carbide nozzles are the longest wearing of all the commonly-used nozzles.
 Many can be put-off by the higher initial price for boron-carbide nozzles.
 But, while these nozzles can outlast a tungsten-carbide nozzle seven times over, they don’t cost the same as seven tungsten-carbide nozzles.
-In fact, the pricing level is even close to that.
-This makes boron-carbide nozzles the more economical choice for most applications.
+In fact, the pricing level isn’t even close to that.
+This makes boron-carbide nozzles the economical choice for most applications.
 You’ll also want it when blasting with silicon carbide or aluminum oxide.

 BP200 SiAION Nozzles